 Given that carpet despises moisture, you must be practical when choosing the best carpet for a basement.
 Even so, basements frequently retain moisture despite our best efforts.

-It indicates that you must choose carefully as few carpet varieties are suitable for the basements.
+It indicates that you must choose carefully as few carpet varieties suit the basements.

 Berber Carpet